Fluorine: Industrial applications

-At least 17,000 metric tons of fluorine are produced each year.
+At least 17,000 metric tons of fluorine are produced industrially each year.
 It costs only $5–8 per kilogram as uranium or sulfur hexafluoride, but many times more as an element because of handling challenges.
 Most processes using free fluorine in large amounts employ in situ generation under vertical integration.

-The largest application of fluorine gas, consuming up to 7,000 metric tons annually, is in the preparation of UF_{6} for the nuclear fuel cycle.
+The largest application of fluorine gas, consuming up to 7,000 metric tons annually, is in the preparation of UF6 for the nuclear fuel cycle.
 Fluorine is used to fluorinate uranium tetrafluoride, itself formed from uranium dioxide and hydrofluoric acid.
-Fluorine is monoisotopic, so any mass differences between UF_{6} molecules are due to the presence of ^{235}U or ^{238}U, enabling uranium enrichment via gaseous diffusion or gas centrifuge.
-About 6,000 metric tons per year go into producing the inert dielectric SF_{6} for high-voltage transformers and circuit breakers, eliminating the need for hazardous polychlorinated biphenyls associated with oil-filled devices.
+Fluorine is monoisotopic, so any mass differences between UF6 molecules are due to the presence of ^{235}U or ^{238}U, enabling uranium enrichment via gaseous diffusion or gas centrifuge.
+About 6,000 metric tons per year go into producing the inert dielectric SF6 for high-voltage transformers and circuit breakers, eliminating the need for hazardous polychlorinated biphenyls associated with oil-filled devices.
 Several fluorine compounds are used in electronics: rhenium and tungsten hexafluoride in chemical vapor deposition, tetrafluoromethane in plasma etching and nitrogen trifluoride in cleaning equipment.
-Fluorine is also used in the synthesis of organic fluorides, but its reactivity often necessitates conversion first to the gentler ClF_{3}, BrF_{3}, or IF_{5}, which together allow calibrated fluorination.
+Fluorine is also used in the synthesis of organic fluorides, but its reactivity often necessitates conversion first to the gentler ClF3, BrF3, or IF5, which together allow calibrated fluorination.
 Fluorinated pharmaceuticals use sulfur tetrafluoride instead.